salehparsa/HostInfoFlask/README.md

 To deploy the application, grafana or prometheus, apply the Kubernetes manifests using kubectl.
 You just need to navigate to the desired directory and run following:

+For Grafana and Prometheus you can run following:

 ```sh
 kubectl apply -f deployment.yaml
 kubectl apply -f service.yaml